mvaldezc/vision_tools/README.md

 cntrl+shift+T
 rosrun vision_tools particlefilter
 ```
-Then a screen with your webcam images and the particle filter must appear.
+Then a screen with your webcam image and the particle filter must appear.
 The way to run each of the ROS nodes is described below:

 ###### Kalman Filter + HAAR/LBP Cascade